wsperat/forest-fire/docs/training.md

 ForestFire training is optimized around a compact binned core and shared row-index buffers rather than row copies.

 - numeric features are pre-binned into compact integer ranks, capped at `512` bins
+- each feature reserves one extra missing bin alongside the observed bins
 - `bins="auto"` chooses the highest populated power-of-two count per feature while keeping at least two rows in every realized bin
 - long-running training and prediction release the Python GIL before entering the Rust hot path
 - CART and randomized trees use histogram-based numeric split search